andylovephysics/andylovephysics/README.md

 - 👋 Hi, I’m @andylovephysics
 - 👀 I’m interested in physics, engineering, origami
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java, Python, and Arduino
 - 📫 How to reach me: email me at xuweixuan0086@163.com

 <!---
 andylovephysics/andylovephysics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.